Healthy Labradors.Responsible Breeding.

 The Breed Club Position

-Every major Labrador Retriever breed club worldwide opposes the silver Labrador.
+Every major Labrador Retriever breed club worldwide opposes labeling these dogs “Labradors,” as do nearly ALL kennel clubs around the world.
 The Labrador Retriever Club, Inc. (AKC Parent Club) states: “It is the opinion of the LRC that a silver Labrador is not a purebred Labrador Retriever.”
-The UK Kennel Club introduced mandatory D-locus DNA testing in 2023, and the UKC has moved to reclassify dilute Labs as an “Unrecognized Breed.”
+The Royal Kennel Club introduced mandatory D-locus DNA testing in 2023, and the United Kennel Club (US) has moved to reclassify dilute Labs as an “Unrecognized Breed.”
 Silver Labs are registered by the AKC as “chocolate” but cannot compete in conformation.

 “The omission of ‘d’ and thus the impossibility of a dd dilute gene resulting from a pure Labrador breeding is certainly persuasive evidence that the silver Labrador is not a purebred.”